Lerob28/digital-invoicing/README.md

 -  quantity : an integer representing the quantity of the item included in the invoice
 -  price : a nullable double representing the price of the item
 -  total : a nullable double representing the total price charged for the item in the invoice

+## Notes
+- Our tech stack is mostly Java with Spring framework and React for front-end.
+- Please create a 'production-ready' service as you see it (documentation / tests / logs / exception handling).
+- Please provide an instruction on how to run the app.
+- Submit your solution either as a public repository (github, bitbucket, etc.) or as a zip archive.